 No no. Nothing so Indiana Jones-like.
 I was engaged in battle with a stair replicating mechanism.
 It was diabolical, Internet!
 I’d take a step, thinking I had bested the confounded contraption (contrountion?) and ascended as far as I could, when with methodical regularity, a new stair appeared in its place.
 I stared in wonder at this expert of the terraced walking surface.
 I bestowed the name “Stair Master” on this austere device.

 Just as “StairMaster” conspired to produce an endless staircase, my forehead unleashed a torrent of perspiration.
-Being subject to gravity, my sweat fell onto this machine, giving it a briny glaze peppered with pooled workout juice here and there.
+Being subject to gravity, my sweat fell onto this machine, giving it a briny glaze peppered with pooled workout juice hither and thither.